wn-doolittle/caliper-spec/caliper.md

 <a name="ltiDef" />

-__LTI__: Learning Tools Interoperability&reg; (LTI&reg;) is an IMS Global standard for integration of rich learning applications within educational environments.
+__LTI__: Learning Tools Interoperability&reg; (LTI&reg;) is an IMS standard for integration of rich learning applications within educational environments.

 <a name="metricProfileDef" />